-The course gave my project partner and I the opportunity to work part-time at a design studio during our final year of university, giving us real studio experience.
+The course gave my project partner and I the opportunity to work part-time at a local design agency during our final year of university, giving us real studio experience which was invaluable in both of us getting design jobs after graduating.

-The course gave my project partner and I the opportunity to work part-time at a design studio during our final year of university, giving us real studio experience.Emily
+The course gave my project partner and I the opportunity to work part-time at a local design agency during our final year of university, giving us real studio experience which was invaluable in both of us getting design jobs after graduating.Emily

-Learn and then develop your skills as a designer from the moment you arrive at our purpose-built studios.
+Graphic Design involves developing your individual skills as a professional designer from the moment you arrive at our purpose-built studios.

-Throughout the course you’ll put your skills to use in the real world through live briefs and national competition briefs.
-To capitalise on your design work, you’ll learn business and entrepreneurial aspects of the industry from professional graphic designers.
+Throughout the course you’ll put your skills to use working with practising designers completing live briefs and entering national competitions.
+To capitalise on your design work, you’ll learn business and entrepreneurial aspects of the industry through working with a professional design agency.

 A typical offer would be 88-112 UCAS Tariff points